-Homogenization in glass industry, the function of stirring is to create uniform, homogeneous glass.
+The function of stirring is to create uniform, homogeneous glass (homogenization in glass industry).
 Stirring equipment operates at high temperatures and under high mechanical stresses, so stirring devices have to be robust and often involve large amounts of platinum or platinum alloys.
 Although stirrers, stirrer bars, blenders, homogenizers, screw plungers and plunging stirrers currently used are generally effective in operation, reliable and with predictable lifetime, lower cost and improved operational efficiency are main targets for the future.

 Figure 1: Path lines